 Another benefit of knowing how to calculate employee hours worked is that you can easily identify hourly pay rates.
 This is a big part of your total costs per employee, which helps you create better financial plans if done right.

-4. Labour Law Compliance
+4. Labor Law Compliance

 5. Benefits for HR